medialab/aime-core/presentation.md

 ===

-## First chance to see: collecting the cooccurrences
+## First chance to see: collecting the co-occurrences

 ---